My Erasmus Adventure in Paris: Six Months That Changed Everything

 March 19th: Art and Friendship at Centre Pompidou

 Exploring the Centre Pompidou with Sulo marked the beginning of my deep dive into Paris's incredible art scene.
 The building itself is as much a work of art as the collections inside, and sharing it with a friend made the experience even more memorable.
-[Describe the Pompidou experience, what exhibitions you saw, and how art became part of your Parisian lifestyle.]
+We spent hours wandering through the modern collections, talking nonsense about pieces we didn't understand and pretending we did about the ones we almost did.
+Afterwards we stood on the top-floor terrace and realised half the skyline we'd been staring at for weeks finally made sense from above.

 April: Birthdays, Ramen, and Belgian Adventures